rust-lang/cargo/src/doc/src/reference/config.md

-target-dir = "target"     # path of where to place all generated artifacts rustflags = ["..", ".."]  # custom flags to pass to all compiler invocations incremental = true        # whether or not to enable incremental compilation
+target-dir = "target"     # path of where to place all generated artifacts rustflags = ["..", ".."]  # custom flags to pass to all compiler invocations incremental = true        # whether or not to enable incremental compilation dep-info-basedir = ".."   # full path for the base directory for targets in depfiles

 [term]
 verbose = false        # whether cargo provides verbose output